-- You’ll want to make sure it’s kept clean and sterilized.
+- You’ll want to make sure it’s kept clean and sterilized between uses.

-- If it’s an open system, that sterilization is especially important since milk particles can reach the motor of the pump and possibly contaminate the next batch (source).
+- If it’s an open system, that sterilization is especially important since milk particles can reach the motor of the pump and possibly contaminate the next batch (10).

-- If you notice your pump isn’t expressing as much breast milk as it used to, you need to check all the parts of the pump, including the membranes, suction and flanges (source).
+- If you notice your pump isn’t expressing as much breast milk as it used to, you need to check all the parts of the pump, including the membranes, suction, and flanges.

 18. Products That Can Help You Pump More Milk

 Pumping isn’t easy, and it’s a fact that’s acknowledged by companies.
-Moms have their choices of products that are aimed at helping them increase milk supplies or upping their comfort level so they’ll continue to pump (source).
+Moms have their choices of products that are aimed at helping them increase milk supplies or upping their comfort level so they’ll continue to pump.